fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

 3> q
 ```

-On the 1st step, we explored our module interface and data using the `i` command, on the 2nd we made a call of the `point_estimate` function from the `ts_oracle` interface.
+On the 1st step, we explored our module interface and data using the `interface` command, on the 2nd we made a call of the `point_estimate` function from the `ts_oracle` interface.

 If you navigate to our module directory `ts-oracle/modules/ts-oracle`, you can also unit test the code with